BlinkDL/RWKV-LM/README.md

 4. Aside from 2d rotation, we can try other Lie groups such as 3d rotation ( SO(3) ).
 Non-abelian RWKV lol.

 5. RWKV might be great on analog devices (search for Analog Matrix-vector multiplication & Photonic Matrix-vector multiplication).
-RNN is very hardware-friendly (in-memory processing?).
+The RNN mode is very hardware-friendly (processing-in-memory).
 Can be a SNN too (https://github.com/ridgerchu/SpikeGPT).
 I wonder if it can be optimized for quantum computation.

+6. Trainable initial hidden state (xx aa bb pp xx).

 ### Vision Tasks